binance/binance-spot-api-docs/user-data-stream.md

   "O": 1499405658657,            // Order creation time
-  "Z": "0.00000000",             // Cumulative quote asset transacted quantity "Y": "0.00000000",             // Last quote asset transacted quantity (i.e. lastPrice * lastQty) "Q": "0.00000000",             // Quote Order Qty
+  "Z": "0.00000000",             // Cumulative quote asset transacted quantity "Y": "0.00000000",             // Last quote asset transacted quantity (i.e. lastPrice * lastQty) "Q": "0.00000000",             // Quote Order Quantity
   "D": 1668680518494,            // Trailing Time; This is only visible if the trailing stop order has been activated.
   "j": 1,                        // Strategy ID; This is only visible if the strategyId parameter was provided upon order placement
-  "J": 1000000                   // Strategy Type; This is only visible if the strategyType parameter was provided upon order placement
+  "J": 1000000,                  // Strategy Type; This is only visible if the strategyType parameter was provided upon order placement
   "W": 1499405658657,            // Working Time; This is only visible if the order has been placed on the book.
+  "V": "NONE"                    // SelfTradePreventionMode "u":1,                         // TradeGroupId; This is only visible if the account is part of a trade group and the order expired due to STP trigger.
+  "U":37,                        // CounterOrderId; This is only visible if the order expired due to STP trigger.
+  "A":"3.000000",                // Prevented Quantity; This is only visible if the order expired due to STP trigger.
+  "B":"3.000000"                 // Last Prevented Quantity; This is only visible if the order expired due to STP trigger.
-  "V": "NONE"                    // SelfTradePreventionMode }
+}
 ```